ansible/workshops/exercises/ansible_network/6-controller-job-template/README.es.md

 You have successfully demonstrated

 * Creating a Job Template for backing up network configurations
-* Launching a Job Template from the Automation controller UI
+* Launching a Job Template from the controlador de Automatización UI
 * Verifying the backups are correctly stored

-## Complete
+## Completado

 You have completed lab exercise 6